 - Make the potatoes according to the recipe.

 - While the potatoes cook, make the cucumber tomato salad.
-Add cucumbers, tomatoes, onions, lemon juice, olive oil, dill, and salt and pepper to a small bowl.
-Mix well to combine.
+Add cucumbers, tomatoes, onions, lemon juice, olive oil, dill, and salt and pepper to a small bowl and mix well to combine.
+Adjust according to taste and set aside.

-- If making eggs, make the eggs to your preference.
-I make jammy eggs, where the whites are cooked through, but the yolk is a little bit jammy.
-To make them, add water to a small pot and bring to a boil.
+- Make the eggs to your preference.
+You can do hard-boiled, fried, poached, or scrambled eggs.
+I like to make jammy eggs, where the whites are cooked through, but the yolk is not fully cooked.
+To make them on the stovetop, add water to a small pot and bring them to a boil.
 Add eggs and cook for 6 and a half to 7 minutes, making sure the water remains at a rapid simmer.
-Remove from pan and place in bowl filled with cold ice water for 1 minute.
+To make them in the air fryer, add eggs to the basket of your air fryer and cook for 13 minutes at 250 degrees.
+Once the eggs are done, remove them and place them in a bowl filled with cold ice water for 2-3 minutes.

 Tina Z. says